×

 Contact lenses correct refractive errors and help you see better.
 The sheer number and types of contact lenses available today can be overwhelming.
 Several factors determine the most suitable kind of contact lens for an individual.
-One is the replacement schedule – how frequently you need to replace your contacts lenses.
+One is the replacement schedule – how frequently you need to replace your contact lenses.

 This article examines daily contact lenses vs. monthly ones and the factors that can help you choose between the two.